alimirza09/userspace_std/README.md

 # userspace_std

-  A rust std lib for the sOS.
+  A rust std lib for sOS.